dendrodocs/workshops/part1/dotnet/03-compile-code.md

 ### Awesomesauce

 *A symbol holds much more information that can be used for purposes like syntax highlighting.
 Output the list of the "Display Parts" of this symbol.
-Display parts are the different parts that you reconize as the namespace, class, method, punctuation, and so on, of a line of source text.
+Display parts are the different parts that you recognize as the namespace, class, method, punctuation, and so on, of a line of source text.
 Focus on the **kind** and **name** of each part.*

 #### Expected output